Hidden chaos factors inducing random walks which reduce hospital operative efficiency: Caveats and recommendations.

-\subsubsection{Detecting problem indicators.}
+\subsection{Detecting problem indicators.}

+Descriptive statistics and common \textit{Command panels}, are not enough to detect hidden administration problems with impact on hospital efficiency.
 Descriptive statistics limitations mentioned in section Subsection \ref{S:MarchasAle} open a question on how to evaluate and optimise La Fuenfr\'{\i}a Hospital operation and administration whose operation curves are Markovian random walks.

 Random walk curves meanders reduce system efficiency.
 In a hospital performance case, low occupation inefficient periods. \begin{enumerate} \item The population demanding service do not gets it. \item The cost of operating the hospital (infrastructure, salaries, etc.) are wasted at low occupancy periods. \end{enumerate} At la Fuenfr\'{\i}a Hospital low occupation got as low as 45\% (Figure \ref{F:DailyHospitalised}A) of its capacity.
 As discussed in Section \ref{S:FuncEmp} oscillations between full and partial occupation seem related to a daily lag between Admissions and Discharges.
 The analysis indicates that should this lag be eliminated fluctuations in occupancy would disappear.